 Transactions in currencies other than Philippine peso are recorded at the rates of exchange prevailing on the dates of the transactions.
 At the end of each reporting period, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing at the end of each reporting period.
 Non-monetary assets and liabilities carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date the fair value was determined.
-Gains and losses arising on retranslation are included in profit or loss for the year, except for exchange differences arising on non-monetary assets and liabilities when the gains and losses of such nonitems recognized other comprehensive are in Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are not retranslated.
+Gains and losses arising on retranslation are included in profit or loss for the year, except for exchange differences arising on non-monetary assets and liabilities when the gains and losses of such nonmonetary recognized comprehensive items other are in income.
+Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are not retranslated.